spack/spack/lib/spack/docs/basic_usage.rst

 and the only difference between the two is the hash.
 This is a good use case for ``spack diff``, which can easily show us the "diff" or set difference between properties for two packages.
 Let's try it out.
-Since the only difference between these two is the hash, we provide the hashes:
+Since the only difference we see in the ``spack find`` view is the hash, let's use ``spack diff`` to look for more detail.
+We will provide the two hashes:

 .. code-block::console